 - TCFD Disclosures – The feedback during the public comment indicated that current approach to Blocktext tagging of TCFD narratives as a good starting point but recommended the need for more granular tagging.
 The TCFD sought public comment on two documents: Proposed Guidance on Climate-related Metrics, Targets, and Transition Plans and the associated Measuring Portfolio Alignment: Technical Supplement.
 The public consultation closed on July 18, 2021.
 We have decided to wait for the formal change to the documents to be published before we review and implement any changes to our taxonomy.

-- Tagged Examples – We realize the need to provide real world examples of tagged instance documents.
+- Tagged Examples – We realise the need to provide real world examples of tagged instance documents.
 We are working with filing software providers and filers to publish examples.

 - Central Repository – For efficient aggregation of data, it is vital that there is a central repository of tagged SASB Standards reports.
 Many regulatory initiatives globally provide such repositories as part of the reporting mandate.
 Our first preference is to leverage such repositories where possible.
 There are potentially other opportunities like the initiative by XBRL International – https://filings.xbrl.org.
 We will continue to explore options and determine best possible solutions.